dp-os/gez/examples/docs/src/en/guide/essentials/std.md

 # Standard Specifications

-Gez is a modern SSR framework that adopts standardized project structures and path resolution mechanisms to ensure consistency and maintainability of projects in both development and production environments.
+Gez is a modern SSR framework that adopts standardized project structures and path resolution mechanisms to ensure consistency and maintainability across development and production environments.

 ## Project Structure Specifications